Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it refers to a situation in which all parties involved benefit or achieve a positive outcome.
-The phrase "win-win" is used metaphorically to describe mutual benefit, rather than a literal competition between winners.
+The idiom "win-win" is used metaphorically to describe mutual benefit, rather than a literal competition between winners.

 Origin: